john0248/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
+In our statical review of MechaCar data, we were concerned with mpg against different variables and suspension coil manufacturing psi.
+Suspension coils impact comfort of the ride and mpg affects costs to the owner.
+I think customers would be interested in understanding repair cost.
+To understand repair cost, we need to get a handle on vehicle maintenance at a given point in time.

+We could collect data for repair costs incurred at 50K miles and 100K miles.
+We would need this data on a large sampling of manufacturers (competitors) in the same category as MechaCar.

+About the study:
 What metric or metrics are you going to test?
+I need the following data for each manufacturer: repair costs and milage.
+I would determine the mean costs and mean milage at a minimum.

 What is the null hypothesis or alternative hypothesis?
+Null: All manufacturers have the same mean repair costs at 50K miles (and a second run at 100K miles).
+Alter: At least one of the manufacturers has a mean repair costs at 50K miles (and a second run at 100K miles) statistically different than the others.

 What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test?
+We can summarize() the data with mean, medium, variance and std. deviation.
+I would also use a one-way analysis of variance (ANOVA) test, which is used to test the means of a single dependent variable across a single independent variable with multiple groups.